naviat/ghost-eks-tf/deploy/eks/simple-eks/README.md

-# Provision an EKS Cluster
+# Provision an EKS Cluster - CONTINUE WORKING......... 😧

 Terraform configuration files to provision an EKS cluster on AWS.